ducleTrustworthyAI/ducleTrustworthyAI/README.md

     - Facilitated regular meetings and discussions to monitor progress, address challenges, and provide feedback on research methodologies and findings.
     - Encouraged students to present their research at conferences or publish their work in academic journals, promoting scholarly engagement and professional development.
     - Contributed to the academic community by supervising high-quality undergraduate research projects and nurturing future researchers in the field of Explainable AI.
+- Projects:
   - **Exploring Embeddings to Uncover Information Essence Stored in Machine Learning Models** (3/2024 - 7/2024)
      - Role: Team Leader / Project Manager / Ideator
      - Team size: 2
      - Description: In the realm of machine learning, the interpretability of models and the understanding of feature representations are critical for trust, transparency, and further model improvement.
 Our project delves into the exploration of embeddings to unravel the underlying information essence stored within machine learning models.
   - **XAI in Meta Learning** (5/2024 - 7/2024)
      - Role: Team Leader / Project Manager / Ideator
      - Team size: 1
      - Description:
 ## Team Leadership and Collaboration
 - **Utilizing Large Language Models for Vietnamese Language Processing**
    - AI Viet Nam (10/2023 - 11/2023)